The benefits of a natural cleanse

 - Spirulina – an algae and complete protein, containing every amino acid (helps to build up cells, muscles and tissue) and is the only non-animal source of vitamin B12.

-- Chlorella – it’s reputed for alkalising cleansing the blood and boosting immunity.
+- Chlorella – reputed for alkalising and cleansing the blood and supporting immunity.

 Other positive ways to support your cleanse

 For the super keen, there are a few extra things you could do to enhance your cleanse.
 Introducing a light yoga routine or meditation in the morning or evening will help the body to relax.
-You could also visit a steam room or sauna, so help give your body an extra boost at sweating out those extra toxins.
+You could also visit a steam room or sauna, to encourage a bit of extra sweating and help excrete those extra toxins.

 Processed, refined foods, or foods with a high sugar or fat content.
-These will be more difficult for the body to break-down, putting added strain on your body.
-Dairy and meat is also tricky for the body to digest, so you might want to consider going veggie and/or dairy free.
+These are difficult for the body to break-down, putting added strain on the digestion Dairy and meat are also harder for the body to digest, so you might want to consider going veggie and/or dairy free.

 Highly caffeinated or sugary drinks.
-These will cause a rise in blood sugar and potential energy crashes, which will disrupt your body’s natural balance.
+These will cause a rise in blood sugar followed by energy crashes, which will disrupt your body’s natural balance.

 Alcohol is processed in the liver, which is where detoxification occurs.
-Therefore, drinking places added pressure on the liver which will not support an efficient cleanse.
+Therefore, drinking places added pressure on the liver, so will not support an efficient cleanse.

-The key point to take away from all this is to take it easy and design a routine that will work for you.
+The key message to take away is to take it easy and adopt a routine that will work for you.
 We are all individuals and will benefit from different types of cleansing routines.
-By picking the right routine, you can really feel the benefit of cleansing the Ayurvedic way, and approaching the year ahead feeling revived and rejuvenated.
+By choosing the right routine, you can really feel the benefit of cleansing the Ayurvedic way, and come out the other side feeling revived and rejuvenated.